siddimania/Desktop-Messenger/README.md

-Desktop-Messenger
+Desktop-Messenger:
 =================

-Dhis application is used to send the notification to the desktop in a private network.
+This application is used to send the notification to the desktop in a private network.
 Application doesn't uses internet to send the notification rather it send notification through a wifi router.
 By the help of this application you can easily send the notification in a private network.